Key points

 How the ocean is affected by climate change in NSW

-Oceans cover more than two-thirds of the earth’s surface and hold about 96.5% of all water.
-The earth’s oceans:
+Oceans cover more than two-thirds of the Earth’s surface and hold about 96.5% of all water.
+The Earth’s oceans:

 The clearest impact of climate change is the warming of our oceans, particularly of surface layers that are in closest contact with the atmosphere.